jacquestrdx123/vue3-admin-crud/README.md

    });
    ```

-   **Note:** We use a direct import path to the vendor directory - no npm package or Vite alias is required!

-5. **If you see "ziggy-js could not be resolved" error in Vite:**
+6. **If you see "ziggy-js could not be resolved" error in Vite:**

-   This error should not occur with the direct import path.
-If you see it:

    - Verify Ziggy is installed via Composer: `composer show tightenco/ziggy`
    - Verify the file exists: `ls -la vendor/tightenco/ziggy/dist/vue.es.js`
    - Make sure `vendor/tightenco/ziggy` exists - if not, run `composer install`
+   - Ensure your `vite.config.js` includes the `ziggy-js` alias

-   - Ensure your `app.js` uses the direct import path (not an alias)
+   - Ensure your `app.js` uses the alias: `import { ZiggyVue } from "ziggy-js"`
+   - Restart your Vite dev server after updating the config

 ## Updating the Package